ekuiter/variED/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ekuiter/variED/tree/build) [![Deploy to Amazon AWS](https://s3.eu-central-1.amazonaws.com/de.ovgu.spldev.varied/awsdeploy.png)](https://console.aws.amazon.com/elasticbeanstalk/?region=eu-central-1#/newApplication?applicationName=variED&platform=Tomcat%208.5%20with%20Java%208%20running%20on%2064bit%20Amazon%20Linux&sourceBundleUrl=https%3A%2F%2Fs3.eu-central-1.amazonaws.com%2Fde.ovgu.spldev.varied%2Fserver.war&environmentType=SingleInstance&tierName=WebServer)

-variED (the *vari*ability *ed*itor) is a software for viewing, editing and analyzing feature models.
-It is currently under active development and therefore unstable.
+variED (the *vari*ability *ed*itor) is a software for viewing, editing and analyzing feature models that supports real-time collaboration.
+It is currently under active development and therefore considered unstable.

 variED relies on a client-server architecture where the client is implemented in TypeScript and the server in Java.
 It requires Java 1.8 and can be deployed on